Career Opportunities Frequently Asked Questions

 How long will it be before I can work a specialized assignment?

-After three to four years in a patrol assignment, officers are eligible to apply for other specialized assignments.
+After two to three years in a patrol assignment, officers are eligible to apply for other specialized assignments.
 Examples of these assignments include; SWAT, Canine Handler and Motor Officer.

 If you have an emergency, dial 9-1-1.